-I read up everything I could find and even worked alongside several JTBD thought leaders and practitioners including Bob Moesta, Chris Spiek, Tony Ulwick, Alan Klement, Des Traynor.
-A lot of their work influenced the development and still ongoing evolution of the Customer Forces Canvas and the Innovator’s Gift project.
+I read everything I could find and worked alongside several JTBD thought leaders and practitioners, including Bob Moesta, Chris Spiek, Tony Ulwick, Alan Klement, Des Traynor.
+Much of their work influenced the development and ongoing evolution of the Customer Forces Canvas and the Innovator’s Gift project.

 But even after all this research, two things continue to bother me.

 First, the commonly found definitions of a jtbd are circular, polymorphic, or purposely vague.
-Second, a lot of the case studies felt like neat magic tricks — obvious in hindsight, but hard to recreate with your own product.
+Second, many case studies felt like neat magic tricks — obvious in hindsight but hard to recreate with your product.

-I want to attempt to tackle the definitions problem first.
+I want to attempt to tackle the problem of the definition first.
 I believe starting with a clearer, more concise, simpler definition automatically moves us forward on the second issue.